 ToolLodge™ is made to fit drawers ranging from 8 inches to 32 7/8 inches wide and from 8 inches to 22 7/8 inches deep.
 For drawers wider than 33 inches, two units can be used side-by-side to cover the complete drawer.

-Each liner has an overall height of about 1 1/8 inches and works best in drawers with clearance heights of about 2 inches to 4 inches, and comes in black, red and blue.
-Color samples are available by request.
+Each linger has an overall height of about 1 1/8 inches and works best in drawers with clearance heights of about 2 inches to 4 inches, and comes in black, red and blue, color samples are available by request.
+Just contact us with your address.

 Young says the ToolLodge™ works best with sturdy hand tools or objects such as sockets, drivers, screwdrivers and wrenches.
 She does not recommend pressing or tapping plastic tools, tools with large surface areas or tools with fragile mechanisms, such as tape measures, large pipe wrenches, torque wrenches and calipers.
 She also adds that the system is not recommended for on-board tool storage.